anastasiamousa/swift-extensions/README.md

 Here are some of the available extensions in this repository:

+- `String`: Manipulating and working with strings.
+- `UITextInput`: Working with a selected range of a text input.
+- `UIViewController`: Creating a new viewController & adding its identifier.

 <!--

 - `String+Extensions`: Extensions for manipulating and working with strings.